wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-data-usage/includes/3-exercise-retrieve-control-information-returned-from-microsoft-graph.md

 code .
 ```

-If Visual Studio code displays a dialog box asking if you want to add required assets to the project, select **Yes**.
+If Visual Studio Code displays a dialog box asking if you want to add required assets to the project, select **Yes**.

 ### Update the console app to support Azure AD authentication